eradicate-dev/eradicateShiny/inst/shiny-examples/eradication_app/progress_help.md

 ### Models

-The models in the eradication progress app are based on closed population removal estimators.
-This means that the models require data on the total catch of individuals of the pest species removed, at each sampling location, for each of `J` periods (or “sessions”).
-Here a period refers to a distinct period of time where removal of the pest is actively occurring.
-For example, rodent trapping might be undertaken over four consecutive nights, once a month for five months.
-Hence, there are five periods or sessions with each period consisting of four nights trapping.
-Data from at least three periods are required for use in the models used here.
-These models also assume that the population is closed for the duration of the eradication program.
-In the example above this would mean that the rodent population is not subject to births, immigration, emigration or natural mortality over the five periods so the only change to the population is due to the removals.
-Alternative models that relax this assumption and allow for recruitment and natural losses to the population in addition to the removals are in the pipeline.
-The following models are currently available in the app.
+The models in the Eradication Progress tool are based primarily on removal data.
+This means that the models require data on the total catch of individuals of the pest species removed, at each sampling location, for each removal phase (or “session”).
+Here a “session” refers to a distinct phase of time where removal of the pest is actively occurring.
+For example, rodent trapping might be undertaken over 20 consecutive nights and then repeated again 6 months later.
+Hence, there are two sessions with each session consisting of 20 nights trapping (i.e. 20 periods).
+The distinction between “sessions” and “periods” within sessions is important as it underlies the data format required by the models used here.
+Populations are assumed to be closed within a session.
+That means, within a session, the population is not subject to births, (natural) deaths, immigration or emigration and the only change to the population is caused by the removal process over each period.
+However, between sessions, populations can be assumed to be subject to these natural additions and/or losses.
+The Eradication Progress tool contains models which cater for both these scenarios.

+In general, the Eradication Progress tool relies on three different types of data.
+1) spatial data of the region of interest, 2) spatial data for variables that might influence habitat preferences of the pest species 3) locations of removal devices (i.e. trap locations) and 4) records of the number of pest removals for each location, session and period.
+The tool also caters for aspatial data which does not require device or pest locations.
+This sort of data is usually collected during search-encounter type removals where there are no set device locations (e.g. aerial shooting from a helicopter).
+All models used here require data from at least three (secondary) periods within a session.
+Below we outline each of the data model types available within the Eradication Progress tool.

 -   `Non-spatial removals`
     -   This model implements the catch-effort model of Gould & Pollock